spawnmarvel/todo-and-current/octopus_free/README_runbook_linux_operations.md

 Sometimes we do not have internet access, lets Make a bundle of what we need for an offline vm.

+The Octopus Server can communicate with Linux targets in two ways:

+* Using the Linux Tentacle(Recommended)
+* Over SSH using an SSH target.

 Summary Checklist for your Offline Setup:
 1. ​Transfer: Move the .tar.gz file.
 2. ​Extract: Use tar -xvf ... -C /opt/octopus.